arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Nano Matter offline, install the Arduino Desktop IDE **[1]**.
-To connect the Nano Matter to your computer, you will need a USB-C® cable.
+If you want to program your Nano Matter Community Version offline, install the Arduino Desktop IDE **[1]**.
+To connect the Nano Matter Community Version to your computer, you will need a USB-C® cable.

 ### Getting Started - Arduino Cloud Editor